helio-fm/helio-sequencer/Docs/readme.md

 #### How to read this

-If you're starting out with Helio, just continue with the [Getting Started](getting-started.md) page to learn the basic concepts of UI navigation, setting up the [orchestra pit](getting-started.md#instruments), creating a project, [editing and arranging](getting-started.md#editing-and-arranging) it and saving your work in the [version control](getting-started.md#version-control).
+If you're starting out with Helio, just continue with the [Getting Started](getting-started.md) page to learn the basic concepts of UI navigation, setting up [instruments](getting-started.md#instruments), [creating](getting-started.md#creating-a-project) a project, [editing and arranging](getting-started.md#editing-and-arranging) it and saving your work in the [version control](getting-started.md#version-control).

 Otherwise, you might find useful the [editing tips](tips-and-tricks.md): the majority of all the nifty tools and hacks will be described there.